Volunteer with REACT

 How do I become a REACT Responder?

-As a REACT Responder, you will do whatever it takes to meet the urgent needs of people affected by disasters in the UK and internationally.
-It is a physically demanding and emotionally challenging role and tasks will be dependent on the changing needs of an evolving and often complex situation.
+As a Responder, you will work with your team and operational partners to do whatever it takes to meet the urgent needs of people affected by crises.
+It can be a physically demanding and emotionally challenging role, and tasks depend on the changing needs of an evolving and often complex situation.
+Our specialist training means that you will have the skills and experience to meet almost any need, anywhere.

 • Assisting in flooded areas